 - Submit additional forms if required: In some cases, you may need to submit additional forms or documents to support your claim.
 This is particularly relevant if the PTR is being shared between both parents.

-Conclusion About Joint Custody Meaning
+Conclusion About The Meaning Of Joint Custody In Singapore

 Understanding joint custody and its implications is crucial for both parents and children.
 It ensures that child custody orders are managed effectively and the child’s welfare is prioritised.
 For personalised advice and support in navigating these complex issues, consulting with a family lawyer can provide valuable guidance.